OmarMiniesy/Notes/JavaScript/NodeJs/HTTP Module.md

 server.listen(3000);
 ```

-Code that creates a server that listens on port 3000.
+Code that creates a server that listens on [[Ports]] 3000.
 A connection is an event, and once it is established, the event is captured.

 >Another way is to use function inside the server itself instead of using events